 Agree on how long your healing separation with last.
 Will it be for two weeks?
 Perhaps a month is more appropriate.
-My husband and I have tried a couple of days and realized very quickly that it wasn’t long enough.
-Two weeks are our minimum.
-And, two months has been our longest time healing apart.
+My husband and I have tried a couple of days and realized very quickly it wasn’t long enough for our healing separation to prove beneficial.
+A healing separation should at minimal last two weeks. are our minimum.
+In case you’re curious, two months has been our longest healing separation, being apart.

 Third, Determine Your Role